jonathanhogg/flitter/docs/physics.md

 combined with the `!physics`' `state_prefix` value to produce keys against which the current state of the particle will be stored in the state dictionary
-- `position` - specifies an initial position vector to use for the particle at the first simulation step (defaults to zero)
+- `position` - specifies an initial position vector to use for the particle at the first simulation step (defaults to `0`)
-- `velocity` - specifies an initial velocity vector (defaults to zero)
+- `velocity` - specifies an initial velocity vector (defaults to `0`)
-- `force` - specifies a constant force vector to be applied to the particle, this may be changed at any point during the simulation to create custom forces, e.g., thrust from an engine (defaults to zero)
+- `force` - specifies an instantaneous force vector to be applied to the particle, this may be changed at any point during the simulation to create custom forces, e.g., thrust from an engine (defaults to `0`)
 - `ease` - specifies an amount of simulation time over which to ramp up the force vector (does nothing if `force` is not specified)
-- `radius` - specifies a radius for a spherical particle, this is used both in collision detection and when calculating drag force (defaults to 1 and will be clamped to zero if negative)
+- `radius` - specifies the radius of the particle, this defines the outer edge of the particle as a distance from the current position in all dimensions (defaults to `0` and will be clamped to `0` if negative)
-- `mass` - specifies a value to be used both as the inertial component of converting forces into acceleration and as the mass for computing gravitic attraction (defaults to 1 and will be clamped to zero if negative)
+- `mass` - specifies the inertial and gravitational mass of the particle (defaults to `1` and will be clamped to `0` if negative)
-- `charge` - specifies a value to be used for calculating electrostatic force (defaults to 1)
+- `charge` - specifies the electrical charge of the particle (defaults to `0`)

 As `mass` is used when calculating acceleration, particles with zero mass cannot be the subject of a force, meaning they will always continue travelling at their initial velocity (or remain fixed at their initial position).
 However, particles with zero mass will still be considered when computing forces on other particles.

+The `position`, `velocity` and `force` attributes should be $n$-element vectors, where $n$ is the value of the `!physics` `dimensions` attribute.
+The `ease`, `radius`, `mass` and `charge` attributes should all be a single element vector value.
+The `radius` of a particle represents a Euclidian distance from the particle's position.
+For a 1-dimensional system this describes a line through the position on the axis, for a 2-dimensional system it describes a circle around the position and for a 3-dimensional system it describes a sphere centred on the position.

 ### `!anchor`